Red Hot Poker, Torch Lily, Tritoma

-As of 11-17-22 when this page was last updated, Plants of the World Online lists 71 accepted species in the Kniphofia genus.
+As of 11-17-22 when this page was last updated, Plants of the World Online still lists 71 accepted species in the Kniphofia genus.
 It is a member of the plant family Asphodelaceae with 40 genera.
 Those numbers could change as updates are made.

 Kniphofia uvaria is a native of the Cape provinces in South Africa.